 - Foaming Fabric Cleaner: Use a foaming cleaner to get the stains out of your upholstery and carpeting.
 Automotive brands like Chemical Guys or Turtle Wax are great, but common brands like Woolite will work too.

-- Leather Cleaner and Conditioner: Clean your leather seats with an all-purpose cleaner, then hit em’ with some leather conditioner so that they stay soft and crack-free.
-You could also stick with inexpensive household brands like Weiman.
+- Leather Cleaner and Conditioner: Clean your leather seats with an all-purpose cleaner, then hit ’em with some leather conditioner so that they stay soft and crack-free.

 And of course, you’ll need some tools to work those chemicals into your seats and carpeting: